 Me to me: was that a jab at my emotional intelligence?
 Was that the sweetest thing you’ve ever said to me?
 Excuse me, WHAT?

 I don’t think I was able to come up with these exact words on the spot due to the magnitude of what he had just said meant to me.
 Because knowing me, if I was choked up and flustered enough during our disagreement (which I always am), I deeeffffinately was in no mind body soul headspace to gracefully express what I was feeling, in the moment, as a result of that unbelievable statement.

-So long story short I don’t remember my surrendering thought.
+So short story long I don’t remember my surrendering thought.
 But if I was better at thinking on my feet, this is what I would’ve said.